 Best Tent For Couples Building an Ultralight Gearset

 Clocking in at only 3.75 pounds, the Cloud-Up is the lightest two-person tent on this list.
-With a fully mesh top (and rainfly to cover), this three-season tent can provide strong ventilation and protection from the elements.
-If you’re looking for a little bit more room than some of the other tents on this list, they offer a three-person option that is still lighter than the featherlight two-person tent.
+With a full mesh top (and rainfly to cover), this three-season tent can provide strong ventilation and protection from the elements.
+If you’re looking for a little bit more room than some of the other tents on this list, they offer a three-person option that is still lighter than the Featherstone two-person tent.

 Best Tent for Couples Who Camp in the Cold